Renji-XD/ttu-whispersync/README.md

 ### I get a very low line match rate

--   Try out different combinations of the existing matching options - especially higher line match attempts may help
+-   Try to change some of the matching options and see if different combinations may increase the match rate

 ### After matching the book it looks different